Atomism: Democritus

 Previously, Parmenides had denied the existence of motion, change and void.
 He believed all existence to be a single, all-encompassing and unchanging mass (a concept known as monism), and that change and motion were mere illusions.
 He explicitly rejected sensory experience as the path to an understanding of the universe and instead used purely abstract reasoning.
 He believed there is no such thing as void, equating it with non-being.
 This in turn meant that motion is impossible, because there is no void to move into.
 Parmenides doesn't mention or explicitly deny the existence of the void, stating instead that what is not does not exist.
 He also wrote all that is must be an indivisible unity, for if it were manifold, then there would have to be a void that could divide it.
 Finally, he stated that the all encompassing Unity is unchanging, for the Unity already encompasses all that is and can be.

-Democritus accepted most of Parmenides' arguments, except for the idea that change is an illusion.
+Democritus rejected Parmenides' belief that change is an illusion.
 He believed change was real, and if it was not then at least the illusion had to be explained.
 He thus supported the concept of void, and stated that the universe is made up of many Parmenidean entities that move around in the void.
 The void is infinite and provides the space in which the atoms can pack or scatter differently.
 The different possible packings and scatterings within the void make up the shifting outlines and bulk of the objects that organisms feel, see, eat, hear, smell, and taste.
 While organisms may feel hot or cold, hot and cold actually have no real existence.
 They are simply sensations produced in organisms by the different packings and scatterings of the atoms in the void that compose the object that organisms sense as being "hot" or "cold".

 The work of Democritus survives only in secondhand reports, some of which are unreliable or conflicting.
 Much of the best evidence of Democritus' theory of atomism is reported by Aristotle (384–322 BCE) in his discussions of Democritus' and Plato's contrasting views on the types of indivisibles composing the natural world.

+Unit-point atomism

+According to some twentieth-century philosophers, unit-point atomism was the philosophy of the Pythagoreans, a conscious repudiation of Parmenides and the Eleatics.
+It stated that atoms were infinitesimally small ("point") yet possessed corporeality.
+It was a predecessor of Democritean atomism.
+Most recent students of presocratic philosophy, such as Kurt von Fritz, Walter Burkert, Gregory Vlastos, Jonathan Barnes, and Daniel W. Graham have rejected that any form of atomism can be applied to the early Pythagoreans (before Ecphantus of Syracuse).